loganpowell/up-for-windows-10-setup/README.md

 ### Additional Notes

 - the main file (executed in your lambda, eg., must be named `app.js`)
-- Get started with some Linux Shell tutorials [on YouTube](https://www.youtube.com/watch?v=NQ9txYZpYKo)
+- If you'd like to edify yourself on the available commands within `wsl`: Get started with some Linux Shell tutorials [on YouTube](https://www.youtube.com/watch?v=NQ9txYZpYKo)
 - getting GIT to work across environments is a topic of it's own.
 See "Further Reading" below for some starting points